-5. Legislative framework
+5 Legislative framework

-On 18 April 2008, the CG declared the Gold Coast International Marine Precinct to be a 'significant project' under section 26 of the State Development and Public Works Organisation Act 1971 (SDPWO Act).
-Matters considered by the CG in making this declaration included the information provided in an initial advice statement prepared by the proponent, the level of investment necessary for the project, employment opportunities provided by the project, potential impact on the environment, potential effects on relevant infrastructure and the significance of the project to the region and state.
-The declaration initiated the statutory environmental impact assessment procedure of Part 4 of the SDPWO Act, which requires the proponents to prepare an environmental impact statement (EIS) for the project.
+On 7 July 2011, the Coordinator-General declared the Gold Coast International Marine Precinct to be a 'significant project' under section 26 of the State Development and Public Works Organisation Act 1971 (SDPWO Act).
+Matters considered by the Coordinator-General in making this declaration included the information provided in an initial advice statement prepared by the proponent, the level of investment necessary for the project, employment opportunities provided by the project, potential impact on the environment, potential effects on relevant infrastructure and the significance of the project to the region and state.
+The declaration initiated the statutory environmental impact assessment procedure of Part 4 of the SDPWO Act, which requires the proponents to prepare an EIS for the project.